Office of Research and Graduate Studies

 - Places emphasis on research designed to eradicate disparities in health and wellness outcomes through medical education, behavioral, community, health services, implementation, and innovation research

-- Identifies areas of strength and opportunity of the School of Medicine, Seton Hall University, and Hackensack Meridian Health on which to build, thereby improving the research capacity of all three institutions
+- Identifies areas of strength and opportunity of the School of Medicine and Hackensack Meridian Health on which to build, thereby improving the research capacity of both institutions.

 Our primary focus during the first five years of the School of Medicine will be to meet and exceed the expectations identified as necessary to achieve full Liaison Committee for Medical Education accreditation and more fundamentally, to create a school that in so doing will enable our graduates to truly realize the School of Medicine Vision.

-In close collaboration with Hackensack Meridian Health and Seton Hall University, the School of Medicine will focus our primary research efforts as follows:
+In close collaboration with Hackensack Meridian Health, the School of Medicine will focus our primary research efforts as follows:

 a.
 Pedagogic principles: Structured analysis of team- and problem-based learning approaches in the context of medical education and the goals of life-long learning and mastery.